proinsias/proinsias.github.io/_posts/2023/2023-05-03-how-to-tag-docker-images-with-git-commit-information.md

 ---
 layout: single
-title: 'How to Tag Docker Images with Git Commit Information'
+title: "How to Tag Docker Images with Git Commit Information"
 excerpt: Link versions of a Docker image back to Git commits
 date: 2023-05-03 09:26
 last_modified_at: 2023-05-03 13:39:15